mahesh46/Posts/README.md

 Swiftui program with network call and error handling to show a list of posts or show network error

+> commented out combine code and changed to use async await

 ## Test script added